codezeit/Komplano-Development/readme.md

    start the containers and watch the logs
 4. In the Browser go to https://localhost and accept the self-signed certificate

-## Usage

-The application is available at http://localhost , right now we don't support HTTPS.

 ## Overview

 The application is split into multiple containers: